-An easy and refreshing Thai cucumber salad that takes mere minutes to prepare.
+An easy and refreshing low carb cucumber salad (Thai) that takes mere minutes to prepare.
 This low carb recipe is sugar-free and one of my favorites.

 You know that delicious little cucumber salad you get at the Thai restaurant?
 The one that’s a little sweet, a little tart, a little salty, and oh so refreshing?
 The one you know is full of sugar but you eat anyway because it’s just so darn good?
 Yeah, THAT one!

-Well, I have a great copy-cat recipe for that yummy Thai cucumber salad and it’s so darn easy you won’t believe it.
+Well, I have a great copy-cat recipe for that yummy Thai low carb cucumber salad and it’s so darn easy you won’t believe it.